 Found in 10 Collections and/or Records:

 James Edward Church, Jr. (1869-1959) was a Ph.D and classics professor at the University of Reno, Nevada.
 Collection contains Church's personal and professional correspondence to and from people and organizations connected with snow surveying, notes, reports, manuscripts (published and unpublished); also personal mementos, diaries, maps and artifacts.
 Also included is Florence Humphrey Church's correspondence with the Nevada Federation of Women's Clubs.

 Copy of a diary kept by an anonymous author on a journey from St. Joseph to Cedarville, California by way of the Humboldt and Carson Rivers in Nevada.
 Also included are letters, 1938-1966 from Ralph L. Phelps and Dale L. Morgan regarding the provenance of the diary and geographical details, and a typescript by Phelps.

 A report to the Upper-Humboldt River Water Storage Committee to provide information regarding the economic feasibility of implementing the Army Engineers' proposed flood control and irrigation project of 1948 which was authorized by the Flood Control Act of 1950.

 Harry Nelson was an employee of the U.S Department of Agriculture field party, Humboldt Basin Survey.
 Report details the extent of flooding and damage caused by the Humboldt River, Feb.
 9-13, 1962, between Elko and Battle Mountain, Nevada.

-Overview A study of what was originally Lamoille Precinct of Lander County, Nevada including Lamoille, Pleasant Valley, Fort Halleck, and Halleck Station.
+Edna Patterson was a Nevada rancher, historian, and author.
+The collection includes a study of what was originally Lamoille Precinct of Lander County, Nevada including Lamoille, Pleasant Valley, Fort Halleck, and Halleck Station.
 The author discusses the development of the Lamoille region, including the areas of business, medicine, mining, ranching, water problems on the Humboldt River, and fraternal and other organizations.

 Diary covers Mann's journey from Wyoming to California via the Humboldt and Truckee Rivers, Nevada.
 The collection contains material from June 21-September 18, 1849 created by Henry R. Mann.